Consumer Bill of Rights

 - You have the right to utility service if you are a qualified applicant.

-- You have the right to apply for utility assistance programs which may include arrearage forgiveness.
-Learn more by calling 2-1-1.
+- You have the right to apply for utility assistance programs, which may include arrearage forgiveness.
+Learn more by calling your utility company or by calling 2-1-1.
 Information is also available online at www.nj211.org/utility-assistance-programs.

 - You have the right to have any complaint you make against your utility company handled promptly by that utility company.

 - You have the right to have your utility complaints and concerns investigated.
 Your service may not be terminated for non-payment of disputed charges during a BPU investigation.